 Lovely light room; the bath has a hand shower over and there’s a WC and wash-basin.

-Sitting at the front of the house with a wrought iron double bed under an attractive canopy with chest of drawers and half height wardrobe for your clothes and a chair.
+Sitting at the front of the house with a wrought iron king size bed under an attractive canopy with chest of drawers and half height wardrobe for your clothes and a chair.

 En Suite Cloakroom